-Computer Science at Dartmouth Collegecomputer & information sciences program at Dartmouth College.
+Computer Science at Oregon State Universitycomputer & information sciences program at Oregon State University.

-Here, you'll find out more about the major, including such details as the number of graduates, what degree levels are offered, ethnicity of students, average salaries, and more.
-In addition, we cover how Dartmouth ranks in comparison to other schools with compsci programs.
+We've gathered data and other essential information about the program, such as the average salary of graduates, ethnicity of students, how many students graduated in recent times, and more.
+In addition, we cover how Oregon State ranks in comparison to other schools with compsci programs.

 - Bachelor’s Degree in CompSci